sous-chefs/java/README.md

   boolean true or false
 - `use_alt_suffix`: whether '_alt' suffix is used for not default javas boolean true or false
-- `proxy`: address and port of proxy server, for example, `proxy.example.com:1234`
+- `proxy`: optional address and port of proxy server, for example, `proxy.example.com:1234`

 #### Examples
 ```ruby